agkozak/zsh-z/tests/TESTS.md

 there.

 - `test_concurrent_add_no_lost_updates` — 20 writers add the same
   path in parallel; the final rank is exactly 20 (none lost).
+Retries up to three times, starting from an empty datafile each attempt, and passes if any attempt reaches the full count.
+On real POSIX locks the first attempt yields 20 every run; MSYS2's emulated locks (over a Windows filesystem) very rarely drop one update under contention — a ~3% environmental flake.
+An honest locking regression loses updates on essentially every run, so it fails all three attempts, while the emulation hiccup clears on a re-run.
 - `test_lock_fd_does_not_leak_across_repeated_adds` — two synchronous
   `--add`s in the runner shell, then an external probe with a 1 s timeout that would fail if the runner had leaked an open lock fd